-The subject matter covered in the Ruling was previously dealt with in Public Rulings BR Pub 97/1 and 97/1A (Tax Information Bulletin Vol 9, No 1 (January 1997).
-The Ruling has been amended to allow for an exception where the surrender of the lease constitutes the surrender of a significant structural asset of the landlord's business and thus the surrender payment received is a capital amount.
+The subject matter covered in the Ruling was previously dealt with in Public Rulings BR Pub 97/1, BR Pub 97/1A (Tax Information Bulletin Vol 9, No 1 (January 1997)) and BR Pub 00/12 (Tax Information Bulletin Vol 13, No 1 (January 2001)).
+The Ruling has been amended to take into account the Income Tax Act 2007 and to clarify the Commissioner's position as taken in BR Pub 00/12.

 The Ruling sets out the tax treatment of lease surrender payments received by a landlord who is in the business of leasing.
 The Ruling does not apply if the landlord is not in the business of leasing.
-However, it is to be noted that the fact that a landlord is not in the business of leasing, and is therefore not covered by the Ruling, does not automatically mean that any lease surrender payment received will not be gross income of that landlord.
+However, it is to be noted that a lease surrender payment received by a landlord who is not in the business of leasing could still be considered to be income of that landlord.